Chas McCormick Player Props: Astros vs. Mets

 Chas McCormick At The Plate

-- McCormick has eight doubles, six home runs and 12 walks while batting .246.
+- McCormick is batting .246 with eight doubles, six home runs and 12 walks.

-- McCormick has picked up a hit in 54.1% of his 37 games this season, with more than one hit in 29.7% of them.

-- McCormick has an RBI in 11 of 37 games this year, with multiple RBI in six of them.
+- McCormick has had an RBI in 11 games this year (29.7%), including six multi-RBI outings (16.2%).
 He has also driven home three or more of his team's runs in one contest.

 - In 13 games this season (35.1%), he has scored, including multiple runs twice.